 Our insides get over-worked!
 Our digestive system uses different enzymes to act on different types of foods during the digestion process, so the system goes haywire.

 This is why consuming just one fruit during this type of fast is so beneficial.
 The stomach and intestines can focus on processing just one food.
 They get a chance to rest, leaving lots of energy to start cleaning out our insides so they can function better and much more efficiently.

 Since they will be your sole nutritional source during the fast, special attention does need to be paid to the cleaning of the grapes.

 Most people don’t realize that some pesticides are not water soluble, meaning they can resist cleansing rains.
-So, soak your grapes in distilled water, with a healthy splash of apple cider vinegar, for about 10 minutes.
+So, soak your grapes in distilled water, with two teaspoonfuls of baking powder and a healthy splash of apple cider vinegar, for about 20 minutes.
 After rinsing them, soak one more time in water.

 The grapes-only fast can be helpful with the following indications:*

 A good option, when one is ready, is to first do a water-only fast for two to three days.
 Then do a grapes-only fast for two weeks, or as long as your body says you can continue.

 When you truly feel hungry, as opposed to just wanting to eat, that is when the grapes-only fast should end.
 For some people that will be three days.
 For some, seven.
 Others, more.
 Any amount is good and you can always build on that during the next cleansing fast.